Black Rifle Coffee Celebrates Memorial Day With 'Folded Flag' MV

 Founded in 2014, Black Rifle Coffee Company has consistently established itself as a veteran-focused brand supporting military members, first responders, and their families.

-Its Memorial Day campaign expands that title by taking attention away from products and toward the holiday itself.
+Its Memorial Day campaign expands this title by taking attention away from products and toward what the holiday is supposed to mean.

-- Put emotion at the center of your Memorial Day campaigns.
-Audiences engage more deeply when the message feels personal instead of promotional.
+• Put emotion at the center of your Memorial Day campaigns.
+Audiences engage more deeply when the message feels personal.

-- Use long-form storytelling to establish the position of your brand.
-Music videos and documentary-style content can deepen the trust of your audiences over time.
+• Use long-form storytelling to establish positioning.
+Music videos and documentary-style content can deepen the trust of your audiences.

-- Align campaigns with existing community credibility.
-Black Rifle Coffee Company benefits because its military identity already feels established and consistent.
+• Align campaigns with existing community credibility.
+The brand benefits because its military identity is already established.

 The larger takeaway is that brands aligning with specific communities are increasingly using entertainment formats to drive emotional engagement with consumers.